Program Approach for Elementary Science

 The elementary science materials also will help students build skills in reading informational science texts, will introduce them to using science tools, and will teach them how to read and interpret tables, charts, and graphs.
 The student edition will also give students a balanced introduction to science topics on a level that they can understand and assimilate, including introductions to STEM careers.
 It encourages students to read for information, a skill critical for learning.
 Activities allow students to put science skills into practice and to demonstrate their knowledge and understanding of scientific concepts.

 Engaging Students in the Work of Science

 Success in science learning also demands hands-on activities that get the students thinking about the world around them.
 Both the student edition and activities include guided discovery activities, inquiry- and project-based investigations, and STEM activities.
-These will call the students’ attention to real-world problems that can be solved by using science skills.
+These call the students’ attention to real-world problems that can be solved by using science skills.
 Additionally, many of these activities encourage students to collaborate with each other, helping them to learn twenty-first-century skills that scientists need to be effective, such as cooperation, time management, and problem-solving.

 Scientific knowledge is useless in a vacuum because students need to be able to understand and use the knowledge they gain.
 The worldview lessons in the student edition help the students to interpret nature, including fossils, life, stars, earth, and the solar system, through the lens of the Bible’s story.
 Nature appears designed because it is.
 The activities support those lessons as they also give students an opportunity to apply what they have learned, using and developing their creativity and problem-solving skills.
 Ultimately, the BJU Press elementary science materials teach students to view the natural world as belonging to God.
 We can glorify God because of His creation.
 Scientific knowledge enables them to both care for God’s world effectively and to help others.